sandruschka/accessibility-workshop/README.md

 <br>

 On the balance card, elements that are hidden on the screen are detected by the screen reader <br>
-Figure out how you can hinder semantics nodes from detection whilst the hidden elements in the list are not displayed
+Figure out how you can hinder semantics nodes from detection whilst they're hidden on the screen

 ![image info](./lib/assets/markdown/balance_card.png)